-(a) Туре For solids, fille For
+(a) For sol

-by gravity under pressure of more than 10 kPa (0.1 bar) liquids
+Туре by gravity under pressure of more than 10 kPa (0.1 bar) For liquids

-Rigid 11 21 31
+Rigid Flexible 11 13 21 31

-Flexible 13 - -

-- (b) Materials

-- A. Steel (all types and surface treatments)
+- (b) A. Steel (all types and surface treatments)

 - B. Aluminium

 - C. Natural wood

 - D. Plywood

 - F. Reconstituted wood

 - G. Fibreboard

 - H. Plastics material

 - L. Textile

 - M. Paper, multiwall

 - N. Metal (other than steel or aluminium).

-- 6.5.1.4.2 For composite IBCs, two capital letters in Latin characters shall be used in sequence in the second position of the code.
+6.5.1.4.2 For composite IBCs, two capital letters in Latin characters shall be used in sequence in the second position of the code.
 The first shall indicate the material of the inner receptacle of the IBC and the second that of the outer packaging of the IBC.

-- 6.5.1.4.3 The following types and codes of IBC are assigned:
+6.5.1.4.3 The following types and codes of IBC are assigned: ----------- --

-Material Category Code Sub- section

-Metal 500000

-A. Steel for solids, filled or discharged by gravity 11A

-for solids, filled or discharged under pressure 21A

-for liquids 31A

-B. Aluminium for solids, filled or discharged by gravity 11B

-for solids, filled or discharged under pressure 21B 6.5.5.1

-for liquids 31B

-N. Other than for solids, filled or discharged by gravity 11N

-steel or aluminium 21N

-for liquids 31N

-Flexible · • •

-H. Plastics woven plastics without coating or liner 13H1

-woven plastics, coated 13H2

-woven plastics with liner 13H3

-woven plastics, coated and with liner 13H4

-plastics film 13H5

-L. Textile without coating or liner 13L1 6.5.5.2

-coated 13L2

-with liner 13L3

-coated and with liner 13L4

-M. Paper multiwall 13M1

-multiwall, water resistant 13M2

-H. Rigid plastics for solids, filled or discharged by gravity, fitted with structural equipment 11H1

-for solids, filled or discharged by gravity, freestanding 11H2

-for solids, filled or discharged under pressure, fitted with structural equipment 21H1 6.5.5.3

-for solids, filled or discharged under pressure, freestanding 21H2

-for liquids, fitted with structural equipment 31H1

-for liquids, freestanding 31H2

-Material Category Code Sub- section HZ.
-Composite with plastics inner for solids, filled or discharged by gravity, with rigid plastics inner receptacle 11HZ1 receptacle ^a for solids, filled or discharged by gravity, with flexible plastics inner receptacle 11HZ2 for solids, filled or discharged under pressure, with rigid plastics inner receptacle 21HZ1 6.5.5.4 for solids, filled or discharged under pressure, with flexible plastics inner receptacle 21HZ2 for liquids, with rigid plastics inner receptacle 31HZ1 for liquids, with flexible plastics inner receptacle 31HZ2 G. Fibreboard for solids, filled or discharged by gravity 11G 6.5.5.5 Wo ooden C. Natural wood for solids, filled or discharged by gravity with inner liner 11C D. Plywood for solids, filled or discharged by gravity, with inner liner 11D 6.5.5.6 F. Reconstituted wood for solids, filled or discharged by gravity, with inner liner 11F
+Ma iterial Category Code Paragraph Metal 6.5.5.1 A. Steel for solids, filled or discharged by gravity 11A for solids, filled or discharged under pressure 21A for liquids 31A B. Aluminium for solids, filled or discharged by gravity 11B for solids, filled or discharged under pressure 21B for liquids 31B N. Other than steel for solids, filled or discharged by gravity 11N or aluminium for solids, filled or discharged under pressure 21N for liquids 31N Fle exible 6.5.5.2 H. Plastics woven plastics without coating or liner 13H1 woven plastics, coated 13H2 woven plastics with liner 13H3 woven plastics, coated and with liner 13H4 plastics film 13H5 L. Textile without coating or liner 13L1 coated 13L2 with liner 13L3 coated and with liner 13L4 M. Paper multiwall 13M1 multiwall, water resistant 13M2 H. Rigid Plastics for solids, filled or discharged by gravity, fitted with structural equipment 11H1 6.5.5.3 for solids, filled or discharged by gravity, freestanding 11H2 for solids, filled or discharged under pressure, fitted with structural equipment 21H1 for solids, filled or discharged under pressure, freestanding 21H2 for liquids, fitted with structural equipment for liquids, freestanding 31H1 31H2 HZ Composite with plastic inner for solids, filled or discharged by gravity, with rigid plastics inner receptacle 11HZ1 6.5.5.4 receptacle a for solids, filled or discharged by gravity, with flexible plastics inner receptacle 11HZ2 for solids, filled or discharged under pressure, with rigid plastics inner receptacle 21HZ1 for solids, filled or discharged under pressure, with flexible plastics inner receptacle 21HZ2 for liquids, with rigid plastics inner receptacle 31HZ1 for liquids, with flexible plastics inner receptacle 31HZ2 a The code shall be completed by replacing the letter Z with a capital letter in accordance with 6.5.1.4.1 (b) to indicate the nature of the material used for the outer casing.

+Material Category Code Paragraph G. G. Fibreboard for solids, filled or discharged by gravity 11G 6.5.5.5 Wooden 6.5.5.6 C. Natural wood for solids, filled or discharged by gravity with inner liner 11C D. Plywood for solids, filled or discharged by gravity, with inner liner 11D F. Reconstituted for solids, filled or discharged by gravity, 11F wood with inner liner